GenericMappingTools/gmt/doc/rst/source/api.rst

 The Julia interface
 ~~~~~~~~~~~~~~~~~~~

-Unlike the MATLAB interface, the Julia interface is written entirely in the Julia language.
+Unlike the MATLAB interface, the Julia interface GMT.jl is written entirely in the Julia language.

 The Python interface
 ~~~~~~~~~~~~~~~~~~~~

-To be defined shortly.
+Unlike the MATLAB interface, the Python interface PyGMT is written entirely in the Python language.

 Appendix A: GMT resources
 -------------------------

-We earlier introduced the five standard GMT resources (dataset, grid, image, color palette table, PostScript) as well as the user vector and matrix.
+We earlier introduced the six standard GMT resources (dataset, grid, image, cube, color palette table, PostScript) as well as the user vector and matrix.
 Here are the complete definitions of these structures, including all variables accessible via the structures.